eboulanger/MEDeDNA--reserves/README.md

 # MEDeDNA reserves
-This repository hosts data and code to conduct analyses and produce figures in Boulanger et al. (under review) **Environmental DNA metabarcoding reveals and unpacks a biodiversity conservation paradox in Mediterranean marine reserves.**
+This repository hosts data and code to conduct analyses and produce figures in Boulanger et al. (2021) **Environmental DNA metabarcoding reveals and unpacks a biodiversity conservation paradox in Mediterranean marine reserves.**

 <hr />